 Every dialogue category comes equipped with a continuation monad defined by applying the negation functor twice.
 In this paper, we advocate that this double negation monad should be understood as part of a larger parametric monad (or a lax action) with parameter taken in the opposite of the dialogue category.
 This alternative point of view has one main conceptual benefit: it reveals that the strength of the continuation monad is the fragment of a more fundamental and symmetric structure --- provided by a distributivity law between the parametric continuation monad and the canonical action of the dialogue category over itself.
 The purpose of this work is to describe the formal properties of this parametric continuation monad and of its distributivity law.

-4. A micrological study of negation [pdf in progress]
+4. A micrological study of negation [pdf]

 June 2006 - onwards

 The purpose of this paper is to develop a combinatorial presentation of dialogue categories based on the emergence of a fundamental symmetry of logic between proofs and anti-proofs.
 The micrological analysis reveals that tensorial negation may be either taken as primitive, or decomposed into a series of more elementary components described in the paper.

 5. A micrological study of helical negation [pdf in progress]